How to engineer a quantum wavefunction: Introduction

-The particular relevance of the distinction between material type and empirical type views arises in the context of analogue quantum simulations wherein a `source' quantum system is manipulated in the lab with the aim of gaining understanding of a `target' quantum system which is not directly manipulated.
-Most significantly, the form of justification for the source-target inferences involved in analogue quantum simulation is sensitive to how wide we draw the category of types of quantum systems.
-When, as in the small existent philosophical literature, something like the material type view is assumed, we find that analogue quantum simulations by definition involve a novel form of inter-type uniformity reasoning requiring justification by way of universality arguments.\footnote{See, in particular, \citep{Dardashti:2015,Dardashti:2019,Thebault:2016,crowther:2019,EvansThebault2020,Gryb:2021,HangleiterCarolanThebault2017,Field:2022}.} However, by contrast, and as is often implicit in the physics literature, when something like the empirical type view is assumed, a more conventional form of intra-type uniformity reasoning is applied, albeit with an atypical notion of type.
+The relevance of the distinction between material-type and empirical-type views arises in the context of analogue experiments wherein a \emph{source} system is manipulated in the lab with the aim of gaining understanding of a \emph{target} system which is not directly manipulated.
+Significantly, the form of justification for the source--target inferences involved in analogue simulation is sensitive to how widely we draw the category of types of physical systems.
+When the material-type view is assumed, we find that analogue simulations by definition involve a novel form of inter-type uniformity reasoning requiring justification by way of `universality' arguments.\footnote{The sense of universality here is a broad one: two systems may be of the same `universality type' in this sense without being in the same `universality class' in the Wilsonian sense, c.f. \citep{batterman:2019,Gryb:2021}.} However, by contrast, when the empirical-type view is assumed, a more conventional form of intra-type uniformity reasoning is applied, albeit with an atypical notion of type.

-In this paper we seek to characterise the implications of the empirical type view within the scientific practice of analogue quantum simulation drawing upon the specific example of Bose-Hubbard physics.
-We set out the epistemological implications of interpreting such a practice as `wavefunction engineering', along the lines of the empirical type view.
-In particular, we examine the justificatory arguments required with a focus on the role of `quantumness' and robustness of phenomena within specific parameter regimes.
-Such arguments justify simultaneous de-idealisation of a single abstract quantum model to both source and target system models within a designated range of applicability and in so doing provide justification for reasoning based upon regularity within empirical types.
-We will conclude by considering some attendant methodological concerns relating to the problem of cleanly separating epistemological and ontological issues in the analysis of scientific practice.